Splutox/osticket-prereqs/README.md

 </p>
 <p>

-<p align="center"><strong>Once you open the Window Features, find "Internet Infromation Services", click the checkbox.
-Next, hit the dropdown beside it, and find "World Wide Web Services", and hit the drop down beside that, then hit another dropdown beside "Application Development Features", Find "CGI" and click the checkbox for it, and hit OK.
+<p align="center"><strong>Once you open the Window Features, find "Internet Information Services", and click the checkbox.
+Next, hit the dropdown beside it, find "World Wide Web Services", and hit the drop-down beside that, then hit another dropdown beside "Application Development Features", Find "CGI" and click the checkbox for it, and hit OK.
 </p>
 <br />